Charles Lyttelton, 10th Viscount Cobham: Political career

 After the war, Lyttelton wanted to follow in his father's footsteps and enter the House of Commons.
 However, his father died in 1949 and he succeeded as Viscount Cobham, precluding a career in the Commons.

 Cobham became the ninth Governor-General of New Zealand on 5 September 1957.
 Although from an aristocratic background, he proved popular.
 He was seen as an outdoors man with a sporting prowess in cricket, and golf, and a competent rugby judge.
 He was good with a gun and an enthusiastic fly fisherman, all attributes that resonated well with New Zealanders.
-Significant events during his tenure included the independence of Western Samoa and the opening of the Auckland Harbour Bridge.
+Significant events during his tenure included the independence of Western Samoa, the opening of the Auckland Harbour Bridge, and the construction of Wellington Airport.
+Cobham opened the redeveloped airport, and the new access road to Miramar built on reclaimed land as part of the airport development was named Cobham Drive.

 Cobham was served by three Prime Ministers: Sidney Holland (1949–1957), Keith Holyoake (1957 and 1960–1972) and Walter Nash (1957–1960).
 He was most careful to not comment on controversial matters, and had a good working relationship with all three.
 He was instrumental in setting up the Outward Bound outdoor education organisation in New Zealand, opening the Outward Bound school in Anakiwa near Picton in September 1962, which bears his name.
 He visited the school in 1966 and was pleased with the progress that had been made.

 Cobham served until 13 September 1962.
 He was a skilled orator and a book of his speeches sold 50,000 copies; he donated the £10,000 profit to Outward Bound.
 Cobham Oval in Whangarei and Cobham Court in Porirua are named after him.